123jimin-llm/llm-msg-io/doc/stf/command.md

 - Mode: **niladic**

-This command clears the message state.
+This command clears the message state, setting it to the nil value.

 ### `end`